jingtzheng/jingtzheng.github.io/essays/questions-of-questions.md

 ## A question considered as not as SMART

 Over the recent years, Stack Overflow has emerged as the top platform to ask for help on technical questions that programmers are encountering.
-As programmers range from various skill levels, the quality of questions can also range from bad to good questions.

 The following example demonstrates a question that is not as smart.
 The author of the question seeks to write python code for certain conditions.
 Here is a link to the [question](https://stackoverflow.com/questions/75187919/i-need-help-coding-this-scenario).